Żabka Group publishes it fifth Responsibility ESG Report

 With over 9,400 stores across Poland, which collectively make life easier every day for over 3 million customers daily, Żabka Group is one of the country's most recognisable brands.
 And now, as an organisation that is strategically committed to sustainable development and responsible business, it has published its fifth Responsibility Report.

-Through continuous innovation, the constant development of new on-the-go convenience solutions, total customer-centricity and ambitious expansion plans, Żabka has during the last 25 years evolved into Poland's modern convenience ecosystem – present in every neighbourhood.
+Through continuous innovation, the constant development of new on-the-go convenience solutions, total customer-centricity and ambitious expansion plans, Żabka has during the last 25 years evolved into Poland's modern convenience ecosystem.
 It also positively impacts Polish society and economy by creating directly and indirectly over 56 thousands jobs and contributing of PLN 7 bn of added value to the local economy just in 2022.

-It makes its customers' lives easier by freeing up their time, giving them access to quick meal solutions and food on the go to enable a more balanced diet throughout the day.
+It makes its customers' lives easier by freeing up their time, giving them access to quick meal solutions to enable a more balanced diet throughout the day.
 And its commitment to advanced digital evolution has driven the development of uniquely innovative services, sales channels and tech-based tools.

-The report is aligned with the latest standards on non-financial reporting of the Global Reporting Initiative (GRI Standards) and the Sustainability Accounting Standards Board (SASB).
-Its climate disclosures follow the recommendations of the Task Force of Climate-related Financial Disclosures (TCFD).
-And its value model is based on the recommendations of the International Reporting Council (IRRC).
-It has been designed and written to show all data clearly and transparently, using tables to present complex information and case studies to bring it to life.
+The report is aligned with the latest standards on non-financial reporting of the Global Reporting Initiative and the Sustainability Accounting Standards Board.
+Its climate disclosures follow the recommendations of the Task Force of Climate-related Financial Disclosures.
+And its value model is based on the recommendations of the International Reporting Council.

-The report, which has been subject to independent external verification, also includes information on Żabka's work to implement the Ten Principles of the United Nations Global Compact, in alignment with the guidelines on Communication on Progress (CoP).
-It also abides by the recommendations made in the World Economic Forum publication Measuring Stakeholder Capitalism.
-And it contains an update on Żabka's contribution to achieving the United Nations Sustainable Development Goals (UN SDGs).
+The report, which has been subject to independent external verification, also includes information on Żabka's work to implement the Ten Principles of the United Nations Global Compact.

 The report is available at https://zabkagroup.com/esg/.